Frank McEwen: World War II

-McEwen quickly grew disillusioned with the war, but through contacts with the French Resistance and France's government in exile was able, as a fluent speaker of French, to find work at the headquarters of the Allied Forces.
+McEwen quickly grew disillusioned with the war but, through contacts with the French Resistance and France's government in exile, was able, as a fluent French speaker, to find work at the headquarters of the Allied Forces.
 He began work there after November 1942, serving as a civil assistant to General Innes Irons.
-In January 1945 he transferred to the newly created British Council.
+In January 1945, he transferred to the newly created British Council.

-When McEwen joined its ranks the British Council was attempting to design an exhibition of British art for export to France.
+When McEwen joined its ranks, the British Council attempted to design an exhibition of British art to export to France.
 The assignment was difficult, as the French art world was viewed as somewhat chauvinistic and likely to sneer at most British artistic efforts.
-McEwen chose to design a show around some of Herbert Read's collection of child art, which had largely been gathered from teaching experiments, similar to McEwen's own, done by Marion Richardson and based on Moreau's ideas; such experiments were far ahead of French teaching practices of the era.
-Sixty artworks, many similar in style to post-Impressionist French works, were selected, and the exhibit was a great success.
-It was followed by a one-man show for Henry Moore at the end of 1945, and by exhibits of works by Joseph Mallord William Turner, William Blake, and Graham Sutherland, among others.
+McEwen designed a show around some of Herbert Read's child art collection, mainly gathered from teaching experiments similar to McEwen's own, done by Marion Richardson and based on Moreau's ideas; such experiments were far ahead of French teaching practices of the era.
+Sixty artworks, many similar in style to post-Impressionist French works, were selected, and the exhibit was successful.

+It was followed by a one-man show for Henry Moore at the end of 1945 and by exhibits of works by Joseph Mallord, William Turner, William Blake, and Graham Sutherland, among others.
 Concurrently, McEwen designed shows of French art in London, and exhibitions of Picasso, Matisse, Braque, Georges Rouault, Léger, and Raoul Dufy followed from 1945 to 1947.
-The Picasso show, at the Victoria and Albert Museum, incited hundreds of letters of protest to The Times of London, which brought the painter great merriment when McEwen translated them for him.
+The Picasso show at the Victoria and Albert Museum incited hundreds of letters of protest to The Times of London, which brought the painter great merriment when McEwen translated them for him.

 Move to Africa

-By 1952 McEwen began to feel that the School of Paris was becoming trivial, and started to show greater interest in African culture.
-When the idea of founding the Rhodes National Gallery in Salisbury, Rhodesia was floated, McEwen was consulted, and showed great interest in the project.
-He went to Rhodesia for a month in 1954 for further consultation, but found himself unimpressed with what he saw; there was no local artistic scene to speak of, and the avowed intent of the museum's board of directors was to stock its halls with Old Master paintings.
+By 1952, McEwen began to feel that the School of Paris was becoming trivial and showed greater interest in African culture.
+When the idea of founding the Rhodes National Gallery in Salisbury, Rhodesia, was floated, McEwen was consulted and showed great interest in the project.
+He went to Rhodesia for a month in 1954 for further consultation but found himself unimpressed with what he saw; there was no local artistic scene to speak of, and the avowed intent of the museum's board of directors was to stock its halls with Old Master paintings.
 African art was not to have a place in the collection.

-McEwen felt that a gallery could only thrive if some sort of artistic exchange was designed, and that there would have to be some sort of local product to make such an exchange worthwhile.
+McEwen felt that a gallery could only thrive if some artistic exchange were designed and that there would have to be some sort of local product to make such an exchange worthwhile.
 When a director for the museum was sought, he applied, with the encouragement of both Picasso and Herbert Read; to his surprise, he was chosen.
-He asked for a year's grace, and upon receiving it resigned from the Council and sailed from Paris to Mozambique - via Brazil - and around the Cape of Good Hope.
+Upon receiving it, he asked for a year's grace, resigned from the Council and sailed from Paris to Mozambique - via Brazil - and around the Cape of Good Hope.